Ayms/node-Tor/README.md

 That's up to you to disclose the hash_names and the keys for what you want to make available to others, in a public or a private manner.
 The intent of the system is not to do strange things but can be as simple as sending photos to the family without having to put them on a third party site that you don't know what they will do with it, or sending them over the network in a normal way while you don't know whom is eventually sniffing the network.

+You will get a code and a key from our system, we don't ask/keep any information about you, except an email address.

+The code is used to access the service with the URL http://peersm.com/code, http not https because of [[Bug 917829] Security error when trying to set a non SSL/TLS Websocket from a https page](https://bugzilla.mozilla.org/show_bug.cgi?id=917829)

+The first time you use it you will have to copy/paste the key when the system asks for it, then it will be stored inside your browser storage so you don't have to enter it each time.

+You must never disclose your code or your key, the key is never sent over the network and is used to check the integrity of the application (ie to check that no malicious code has been injected), for security reasons we do not detail what the application does exactly with the key, someone reversing the code can find it but let's not make it too easy, anyway even if this is known it's difficult and unlikely to break.

+We can not prevent you from hacking yourself if you like (for example to retrieve your key from the browser storage), so you must take care that other people do not access your computer.

-On browser side you have a unique user code that identifies your local database too, a bit like a password that you should never disclose (which will be used to encrypt locally your private key if private/public keys are used one day), this is protecting you somewhere too since you are responsible for what you are storing and for what you are sharing, this code uniquely indexes your own local data in case of unexpected events like law enforcement on your computer.
+Your code identifies your local database too, this is protecting you somewhere since you are responsible for what you are storing and for what you are sharing, this code uniquely indexes your own local data in case of unexpected events like law enforcement on your computer.

 Unlike torrents, usual direct downloads, WebRTC projects, the system does defeat any attempt from a third party to know what you are doing.